 Following the diagnosis, the patient accepted medications of losartan potassium 100 mg/corbrin 0.4 g daily for one week.
 At the time of patient discharge, the creatinine level improved slightly to 165 µmol/L (estimated GFR, 47.62 mL/min), blood pressure was 110/77 mmHg, and proteinuria decreased to 0.2 g/L. At his latest evaluation, 6 months after discharge, serum creatinine level was 185 µmol/L (estimated GFR, 41.17 mL/min) with proteinuria at 1.0 g/L and blood pressure at 123/83 mmHg.

 Mutation analysis of the AGT gene

-The sequence analysis of the patient and his parents revealed a heterozygous intron mutation in the AGT gene (c.856+1G>T).
+The sequence analysis of the patient and his parents revealed a heterozygous intron mutation in the AGT gene (c.856+1G>T) (Supplemental File).
 The mutation was localized in an evolutionary conservation nucleotide (IVS856+1) of intron 2 (Figure 3A,B,C).
 Sequence analysis showed that the variant was inherited from his mother.
 Next, we performed Sanger sequencing in the proband and his parents for the validation of the AGT gene variant (Figure 3D).
 Forward AGT primer: CTGTGGATGAAAAGGCCCTA, reverse AGT primer: ACCCCAGTTCCTGACCTTCT.